 This mindset that comes to us when we align with a Higher Power is referred to as “Oneness”.
 According to ancient scriptures of Hinduism, “Oneness” is a direct spiritual experience where we go beyond the intellect, mind and ego to reach a state of peace, harmony and unconditional love.
 John Lennon simplified Oneness as, “I am he, as you are he, as you are me, and we are all together.”

 All fights, disagreements and egocentric beliefs occur when we live in an illusory world of duality and we mistakenly believe that we are separate.
 When we realize that we are one, we will see the absurdity in our thought process of separateness and how it doesn’t make sense on a cosmic level.

 Once we’re plugged into “Oneness”, it’ll be easier for us to figure out how we can personally contribute towards the growth and health of the planet.
 We can take our place as a member of the world community by educating ourselves about predominant global issues and becoming part of the solution.

 You can use your voice to express your opinions and start movements to influence policy-makers, governments and organizations through offline and online mediums (like blogs), peaceful demonstrations, and volunteering.
-But first, you’ll need some enlightenment on these four critical reasons as to why our planet needs our help:
+But first, you need to be aware of these four critical reasons as to why our planet needs our help:

-Now that you’re aware of the pertinent global issues, all you need to do is to get in touch with your humanity and figure how you can use your natural talents and skills to contribute in some way.
-You certainly can’t right all the wrongs in the world, but at the end of your journey, you want to be able to say, without a smidgen of doubt, that your being here made the world just a little bit better.
+Now that you’re aware of the pertinent global issues, all you need to do is to get in touch with your humanity and figure how you can use your talents and skills to contribute in some way.
+You certainly can’t right all the wrongs in the world, but at the end of your journey, you want to be able to say that your being here made the world just a little bit better.

 All my best on your journey,